simon1867/cidrawing/README.md

  * Element flip (based on reference point)
   * Horizontal
   * Vertical
+ * Element arrangement
+  * Forward / Backward
+  * Bring to Front / Send to Back

 ## How to Use
 Include view in your layout as:
 ```xml